-Member of Parliament Louis Ng has been a strong proponent of this ban, bringing it up twice in Parliament, including last year, when he argued for using an existing law to tackle the issue of secondhand smoke from neighbours.
+Member of Parliament Louis Ng has been a strong proponent of this ban, bringing it up twice in Parliament, including last year, when he argued for using an existing law to tackle the issue of secondhand smoke in Singapore from neighbours.

 In public, there are fewer places for people to smoke in public now.

 As of June, smoking is no longer allowed at all public parks, some water sites and 10 recreational beaches, with enforcement starting in October to give smokers time to adjust to the new rules.

 The authorities have said that this is part of Singapore’s efforts to clamp down on smoking and tackle second-hand tobacco smoke.

 Yet while most of us are clear about the health hazards of smoking, with most Singaporeans living in close proximity in HDB flats or condos, the grey area these days (dare we say, ash-grey?) is about smoking at home.

 It is no longer about public spaces but about private home life.